-We also prove as a consequence of self-improvement (Theorem 5.2) that, if there is any k > 0 such that Q-CIRCUIT SAT on 2^{kn} -size circuit predicates has non-uniform circuits of size $2^{kn+o(n)}$, then NP \neq NC1.
-We should stress that we do not consider these theorems as a viable approach to separating NP from NC1; rather, it indicates to us that proving the hypotheses seems overly strong and unlikely.
+We also prove as a consequence of self-improvement (Theorem 6.2) that, if there is any k > 0 such that Q-CIRCUIT SAT on 2^{kn} -size circuit predicates has non-uniform circuits of size $2^{kn+o(n)}$, then NP \neq NC1.
+We should stress that we do not (yet) consider these theorems as a viable approach to separating NP from NC1, but they do elevate the question of why self-improvement only seems to work for deterministic and randomized algorithms, but not for stronger models of computation.